 Splitting of the socio-economic power

-When you go shopping on the “biosustainable” market, you take the socio-economic power apart.
-You take it apart in the social power of income of the producer and in the economic power of expense of the consumer.
+When a consumer goes shopping on the “biosustainable” market, he takes the socio-economic power apart.
+He takes it apart in the social power of income of the producer and in the economic power of expense of the consumer.

 The producer gives shape to society.
 Look around you.
 All the forms and volumes you see are there because producers have been paid to create them.
-Since producers give shape to society, their power is a social one.
+Since producers form society, their power is a social one

 Ethical currents in the economy